pi-sister/LeagueScheduleSearch/README.md

 in line 20 of __init__.py.

 ### Optimizing
 To optimize the code for large inputs, we first schedule in the games/practices with the most constraints.
-This is determined by the the score() function in the orTree.py file.
+This is determined by the score() function in the orTree.py file.

 Additionally, we made it so for each game/practice, we only get the valid possible slot options it can branch into.
 This helped prune the tree by not expanding branches that fail hard constraints.